 Annual Call for Proposals

 R2HC aims to improve health outcomes by strengthening the evidence base for public health interventions in humanitarian crises.
+The R2HC programme is the product of a strategic partnership between the UK Government (DFID), the Wellcome Trust, and the UK National Institute for Health Research (NIHR).

 Want to know more?